StanfordVL/arxivbot/README.md

 # pairbot
-This is a Slack bot that posts arXiv summaries in a channel Built based on tutorial: https://www.fullstackpython.com/blog/build-first-slack-bot-python.html
+This is a Slack bot that posts arXiv summaries in a channel built based on this tutorial: https://www.fullstackpython.com/blog/build-first-slack-bot-python.html

 ## Quick start
 - Follow this [instruction](https://www.fullstackpython.com/blog/build-first-slack-bot-python.html)